 Including tax I spent $30.45 on my tablescape.
 If you were to purchase the bunny chair backs add $1 for each chair you need to cover.

 I picked up these cute clay pots and thought they were darling little containers for carrots and celery.
 The pots are $1 for a package of three and the carrots and celery I already had in my refrigerator.
 This is a very inexpensive party food idea and perfect for an Easter theme.

 I hope you enjoyed some of my budget friendly Easter ideas!
+Don’t forget to pick up some Easter baskets for your egg hunt!
 What do you like to do on Easter to celebrate?